jmh3434/java-precourse/Precourse Java.md

 -   What platforms do you want to use?
 What’s your personal preference?
 -   What’s your expertise?
 Which tools do you know best?
--   Which solutions costs a lot of effort to implement?
+-   Which solutions cost a lot of effort to implement?
 What do you have time for?

 Start by making a list of “requirements”.
 Things like:

--   Should the database be avaiable through the cloud?
+-   Should the database be available through the cloud?
 -   What's your budget?
 Maybe $50 max?
 -   You’re building a prototype now, but version 2 should scale to 100k users
 -   You want to keep the number of 3rd-party libraries to a minimum